ovidiu-giorgi/SpaceBound/README.md

 SpaceBound
 ============

-SpaceBound Game - A spaceshooter developed in C++, using the [LiteEngine2D game engine.](https://github.com/maritim/LiteEngine2D)
+SpaceBound is a lightweight spaceshooter type game developed in C++, using the [LiteEngine2D](https://github.com/maritim/LiteEngine2D) game engine.

 ## Table of contents